Photo by: Esther Shapiro

 At Connected Lakes - James M. Robb Colorado River State Park, cyclists also have the option to do a scenic loop in the park by heading south at the river, riding on the sidewalk across the Redlands Parkway bridge, and then remaining on the sidewalk for almost a mile to South Rim Drive.
 It’s a pretty steep hill up to South Rim and the park, but it’s a fun loop through Connected Lakes.
 Signs direct riders to turn and head into the park and down the winding trail.
 There are often pedestrians and a few blind turns, so controlled speed and cautious riding are important here.

-This part of the trail winds through the trees, so it is cool and shady, making it a great summertime option.
+This part of the trail winds through the trees, so it is cool and shady, making it a great spring, summer and fall trail.
 Continue through the entire park as it goes almost back to Highway 340.
 Ride across the 340 bridge on the west sidewalk, then hop back on the Riverfront Trail.
 The loop over the river and through Connected Lakes is about seven to ten miles, depending on the starting point.
 Continue west to the Blue Heron area - this section is close to the river, and there is a popular boat launch if you’re looking to get on or off the river.

 Monument View